coolaj86/rrecurjs/README.md

 Remember:

-* Always specify RRULEs in local time
+* Always specify RRULEs in local time (except DTSTART and UNTIL in UTC).
   * An RRULE for Monday at 10am will fire well after the sun is risen whether in California or China
   * An RRULE for Monday at 10am will have a different UTC conversion in California than in China
-  * `dtstart` should always be in local time with a locale or in UTC
+  * `dtstart` should always be in UTC or in local time with a locale
   * `until` must be specified in UTC
   * all calculations will be done in the local time of the server